wp-plugins/powerpress/readme.txt

 * Fixed bug where Feed Maximizer option only worked when Podcast Channels was enabled (Thanks Daniel Lewis for bringing to our attention!)
 * iTunes keywords feature has been removed, feature was deprecated last year by Apple.
 The iTunes keywords field will appear for previous episodes that used the feature.
 * Mobile Player Options!
 You can now pick between the Native HTML5 player (recommended) or MediaElement.js for mobile visitors.
+* Added support for Opus audio with content type audio/ogg.
+(Thanks thebugcast for the heads up!)
+* Files with 'ogg' file extension are now treated as audio/ogg, unless the following define is added to your wp-config.php: `define('POWERPRESS_OGG_VIDEO', true);` (Thanks thebugcast for pointing out the default!)

 = 5.0.9 =